Senior Gear Editor

 Ventilation and Breathability

-This is one of the most important features in a backcountry bib.
-Bibs keep you warm, but it’s easy to overheat.
+This is one of the most important features of a backcountry bib.
+Bibs keep you warm, but it’s easy to overheat, especially as you work hard in the powder.
 Pay attention to the material bibs are made of, as some material is more breathable than others.
 Some bibs come with mesh-guarded vents to let in cool air but keep out snow.
-A cool idea, but in our opinion, they don’t let enough air in.
-The best ventilation in a pair of bibs is full side zippers that let you open up from waist to ankle for full-on airflow.
+A cool idea, but in our opinion, they often don’t let enough air in by themselves.
+The best ventilation in a pair of bibs is full side zippers that let you open up from waist to knee for full-on airflow.
 Another great (but rare) feature is inner-thigh vents which, in combination with outer-thigh vents, can really get a cross-breeze going.
-The Flylow Baker, Backcountry Cardiac, and The North Face Summit bibs have such a four-vent construction.
+Better yet if the inner-thigh vents are mesh-lined so you can keep them open while riding in deep powder without fear of letting snow in.
+The Flylow Baker, Backcountry Cardiac, and The North Face Summit Verbier bibs have such a four-vent construction.

 Pockets (lots of them)